aroyofficial/incognitobit/README.md

 Within these techniques, spatial and transform domain techniques are mostly used.<br>
 </p>
 <ul>
-  <li>Image Steganography</li>
+  <li><b>Image Steganography</b></li>
   <p align="justify">
-  <b>a) LSB</b> stands for Least Significant Bit steganography.
+  <br><b>a) LSB</b> stands for Least Significant Bit steganography.
 In this technique, least significant bits are replaced with the message bits so that the minimum  distortion will be resulted in the cover medium and which is imperceptible to the human eye.
 In Figure VII an example is given.
   </p>
   <center>&emsp;&emsp;&emsp;&emsp;<img src="https://github.com/aroyofficial/incognitobit/blob/main/images/readme/fig-7.png"></img></center>
   <p align="center"><br>Figure VII.
 LSB Steganography on Lena Image</p>